yoctoproject/poky/documentation/test-manual/intro.rst

       $ bitbake image -c testimage

-   The tests utilize the :ref:`ref-classes-testimage` class and the :ref:`ref-tasks-testimage` task.
+   The tests use the :ref:`ref-classes-testimage` class and the :ref:`ref-tasks-testimage` task.

 -  *Layer Testing:* The Autobuilder has the possibility to test whether